andrewmcwattersandco/git-fetch-file/README.md

 - Pull a single file or glob from a remote Git repo
 - Track origin, commit, and comments in .git-remote-files
-- **Automatic branch tracking** - branch-tracked files update to latest commit automatically
+- **Automatic remote tracking** - remote-tracking files update to latest commit automatically
 - Optionally overwrite local changes with `--force`
 - **Dry-run mode** to preview changes without executing them
 - **Concurrent fetching** with configurable parallelism (`--jobs`)